This is a brief story of how two (2) surfers cleaned the ocean floor of garbage. Their story will surely inspire us.

 4. Environmental education of the community should begin in childhood, continue at school and other educational institutions, and lasts throughout life.
 Information on the conservation and management of inland waters is available from many sources, but a powerful, modern source is the World Wide Web.

 Is there any way humans can do to conserve and protect Inland Waters?

-You may also involve the expertise of local waterworks personnel as resource person on watershed conservation and protection.
-On the higher level, sewage treatment and water treatment issues can be discussed with the local community and local government officials on what strategies to take to put these facilities in place.
-One best practice that can be used as a model here is the Lower Molonglo Water Quality Control Centre located in Australian Capital Territory – Canberra.
+You may also involve the expertise of local waterworks personnel as a resource person on watershed conservation and protection.
+On a higher level, sewage treatment and water treatment issues can be discussed with the local community and local government officials on what strategies to take to put these facilities in place.
+One best practice that can be used as a model here in the Lower Molonglo Water Quality Control Centre located in Australian Capital Territory – Canberra.
 (ACTEW Website)

 Sewage Treatment.
 Sewerage treatment is a complex process where sewage is treated to remove poisonous or toxic substances.
 Solids are separated out and the remaining water is cleaned for release back into the natural water cycle.
 Many different approaches to wastewater treatment exist around the world.

 In Canberra, the main sewage treatment plant is the Lower Molonglo Water Quality Control Centre (LMWQCC) where sewage is treated and released into the Molonglo River.
 It then flows into the Murrumbidgee River and drains into the Murray-Darling Basin river system, ultimately discharging into the ocean south of Adelaide.
 Water leaving this plant has been thoroughly treated, so it returns to the natural water cycle free of pollution and can be reused by other towns further downstream, specifically the farmers.
 Other organisms in the rivers have a feast on clean waters flowing in the river.
 I saw how a platypus enjoyed the river at Queanbeyan City, NSW, Australia.